How to Baby Proof a Montessori Nursery

 A Montessori Nursery for Twins from 0-6 months

-I prepared a Montessori nursery for my twins, which are my first babies.
+I prepared a Montessori nursery for my twins, who are my first babies.
 We started with them in a twin bassinet in our bedroom for the first few months.
-Around 1.5 months I began to place them on their floor bed for naps during the daytime.
+Around 1.5 months, I began to place them on their floor bed for naps during the daytime.
 This was one way I helped them grow comfortable sleeping in that space.
-When they outgrew their bassinet and no longer slept well right next to each other, we got 2 crib sized mattresses and placed them on the floor in our bedroom.
+When they outgrew their bassinet and no longer slept well right next to each other, we got two crib-sized mattresses and placed them on the floor in our bedroom.
 Some nights we would co-sleep, but when one baby would wake up, I would put the other one back on their floor bed and then bring the next baby into bed with me.
 We did that all night long 🙂

-Around 5/6 months when their bedtime moved earlier we put them to sleep in their bedroom at night.
-At the moment, we have one on a twin mattress on the floor and one crib sized mattress.
-When one baby wakes up in the night to feed, I will go nurse him while laying in bed with him.
+Around 5 or 6 months, when their bedtime moved earlier, we put them to sleep in their bedroom at night.
+At the moment, we have one on a twin mattress on the floor and one crib-sized mattress.
+When one baby wakes up in the night to feed, I will go nurse him while lying in bed with him.
 This is a huge perk to the floor bed, in my opinion!
-Many times I will fall asleep there myself and wake up to the other baby wanting to eat.
-At times I would bring the boys into our bed, but it seems like that naturally has decreased and they spend most nights in their bedroom.
+Many times, I will fall asleep there myself and wake up to the other baby wanting to eat.
+At times, I would bring the boys into our bed, but it seems like that naturally has decreased, and they spend most nights in their bedroom.

 How is a Montessori nursery/bedroom different than a traditional nursery?

-One key difference between a Montessori nursery an a traditional nursery is having a floor bed instead of a crib.
-Also, you may see mobiles above the sleeping space in a traditional nursery where in a Montessori nursery the mobiles are hung separate from where the baby sleeps; they are placed in a designated movement area.
-Montessori nursery’s are simple, with just the essentials.
+One key difference between a Montessori nursery and a traditional nursery is having a floor bed instead of a crib.
+Also, you may see mobiles above the sleeping space in a traditional nursery, whereas in a Montessori nursery, the mobiles are hung separately from where the baby sleeps.
+The mobiles are placed in a designated movement area.
+Montessori nurseries are simple, with just the essentials.
+They are beautiful and calming.

 Twins in a Montessori Nursery – My Experience

 My family thought I was a little crazy.
 They couldn’t believe that I was going to be sleeping twins on floor beds.
 7 months in and we love it!
-Now, I don’t know any different but I know that my twins have come to love their bedroom.
-Probably my favorite thing is that when they wake up they will usually move around and find something to play with.
-Sometimes they will lay content for another 20-40 minutes once they wake up.
+Now, I don’t know any different, but I know that my twins have come to love their bedroom.
+Probably my favorite thing is that when they wake up, they will usually move around and find something to play with.
+Sometimes they will lie content for another 20-40 minutes once they wake up.
 They are free.
-Free to move, to explore and the best part is I know that it is a safe space for them!
+Free to move, to explore, and the best part is I know that it is a safe space for them!

 I wasn’t sure how it would go with twins.
 They naturally wake each other up at times, but not all that often.
-Since they have begun moving more around the room, they find one another even when I place them on their bed to start their naps.
+Since they have begun moving more around the room, they find each other even when I place them on their own bed to start their naps.
 They are starting to play with each other.
-Most days I hear them laughing at each other through the monitor.
+Most days, I hear them laughing at each other through the monitor.
 It has been a wonderful experience so far.

 Summary